 You can use a puzzle feeder to feed your dog every day.
 Some require your dog to manipulate the toy to reveal the hidden food, while others simply function by being knocked around on the floor.

-Alternatively, puzzle toys like this reward your dog by giving them the opportunity to dissect the toy, revealing even more toys inside.
+Alternatively, puzzle toys reward your dog by giving them the opportunity to dissect the toy, revealing even more toys or treat inside.
 You can replicate this by hiding your dog’s torn-up toys in each other.
 Just make sure you are removing any stuffing or loose threads from the torn-up toys.

 Sign Language Training